sofiadietzmaldaner/java-poo/README.md

-# Java POO Final Project
+# Java OOP Final Project
 Final project for the Object-Oriented Programming course at PUCRS.

 ## Authors